 Careers in Sociology

 At a minimum, sociology students are intrigued by the the influence of our social environment on our personal lives, our society, and the world.
 Some students are particularly interested in the challenging social issues pervading our society or the world and want to encourage change.
 Sociology values diversity and recognizes inequality, and some students are drawn to the discipline because they want to “make a difference” and promote social justice.
 They learn how to address these issues through scientific research and application, and, as our world continuously evolves, sociology majors are well prepared to offer insight into these changes and how best to accommodate them.

 To learn more about career opportunities for sociology students:

-- Visit the employment opportunities.
-These sites are focused specifically on career opportunities for sociology students (undergraduates and graduates) - and remind students that sociology majors are well prepared to handle jobs in the 21st century. and
+- Visit the career opportunities for sociology students - which reminds students that sociology majors are well prepared to handle jobs in the 21st century. and

 - Visit CareerBuilder.com and enter "sociology" or "social sciences" in the "Job Title, Skills, or Company" search box.
 In addition to searching for job opportunities, visitors can also create an account with CareerBuilder, upload their résumés, and receive job recommendations from the site.

 - Visit the Bureau of Labor Statistics at www.bls.gov to obtain salary trends for a variety of specific occupations.